FigureTechnologies/digital-currency-consortium/smart-contract/README.md

 Now, `bank2` can deliver the cash/fiat to `user2` (off chain process).
 In addition, `bank2` can request the debt from `bank1` be paid (again, off chain).
-They can also sit on the reserve tokens and swap them for `centiusdx` when another user provides cash/fiat.
+They can also sit on the reserve tokens and swap them for `usdf.local` when another user provides cash/fiat.

 ## Swap

 Let's say `user2` now wants $25 worth of tokens back from `bank2`.
-The bank can then swap the `bank1.coin` they hold back out for `centiusdx`, minting and withdrawing the tokens directly to `user2`.
+The bank can then swap the `bank1.coin` they hold back out for `usdf.local`, minting and withdrawing the tokens directly to `user2`.

 ```bash